California Institute of the Arts: Graduation rates

+Reception and legacy

+As of 2025, U.S. News & World Report's most recent rankings place CalArts as the fifth best overall graduate program for fine arts in the United States.
+This ranks CalArts as tied with the Rhode Island School of Design, and behind the UCLA School of the Arts and Architecture, School of the Art Institute of Chicago, Yale School of Art, and Virginia Commonwealth University School of the Arts.
+By specialty, CalArts is ranked third in Time-Based Media/New Media and ninth in Painting/Drawing, Photography, and Sculpture.
+These rankings were done in 2020.

 In 2011, Newsweek/The Daily Beast listed CalArts as the top school for arts-minded students.
 The ranking was not aimed to assess the country's best school, but rather to assess campuses that offer an exceptional artistic atmosphere.

-CalArts’ various schools are consistently featured in the top ten lists of the “best schools” of Art, Film, Animation, Theater, Music, and Dance of publications such as U.S. News, New York Times, The Hollywood Reporter, Variety, and various other news and trade publications.
+CalArts' various schools are consistently featured in the top ten lists of the "best schools" of Art, Film, Animation, Theater, Music, and Dance of publications such as U.S. News, New York Times, The Hollywood Reporter, Variety, and various other news and trade publications.
 No other single college or university in the world reflects such a high reputation across the full breadth of the many arts and creative industries.

+Some of the founding administration and faculty of CalArts have had a previous affiliation with Yale University.
+This includes Robert Corrigan, Herbert Blau, Paul Brach, Mel Powell, Peter De Bretteville, Sheila Levrant de Bretteville, Keith Godard, and Craig Hodgetts.

 Animation industry

-Several students who attended CalArts' animation programs in the 1970s eventually found work at Walt Disney Animation Studios, and several of those went on to successful careers at Disney, Pixar, and other animation studios.
+Many students who attended CalArts' animation programs have found work at Walt Disney Animation Studios, and several of those went on to successful careers at Disney, Pixar, and other animation studios.
 In February 2014, Vanity Fair magazine highlighted the success of CalArts' 1970s animation alumni and briefly profiled several (including Jerry Rees, John Lasseter, Tim Burton, John Musker, Brad Bird, Gary Trousdale, Kirk Wise, Henry Selick and Nancy Beiman) in an article illustrated with a group portrait taken by photographer Annie Leibovitz inside classroom A113.

 In the late 1980s, a group of CalArts animation students contacted animation director Ralph Bakshi.
 As he was in the process of moving to New York, they persuaded him to stay in Los Angeles to continue to produce adult animation.
 Bakshi then got the production rights to the cartoon character Mighty Mouse.
 By Bakshi's request, Tom Minton and John Kricfalusi then went to the CalArts campus to recruit the best talent from what was the recent group of graduates.
 They hired Jeff Pidgeon, Rich Moore, Carole Holiday, Andrew Stanton and Nate Kanfer to work on the then-new Mighty Mouse: The New Adventures television series.

-In an interview, Craig "Spike" Decker of Spike and Mike's Festival of Animation commented on the work of independent animator Don Hertzfeldt stating that Hertzfeldt demonstrated good instincts coupled with his lack of interest in the world of commerce.
-In making a comparison, Decker made a reference to CalArts stating: "A lot of animators come out of CalArts – they could be so prolific, but then they're owned by Disney or someone, and they're painting the fins on the Little Mermaid.
-You'll never see their full potential".
+In an interview, Craig "Spike" Decker of Spike and Mike's Festival of Animation criticized commercial aspects of the school, saying "A lot of animators come out of CalArts – they could be so prolific, but then they're owned by Disney or someone, and they're painting the fins on the Little Mermaid.
+You'll never see their full potential."